January 10, 2021

 Thanks to Ethan Ferguson for providing access to MacOS devices to help facilitate pf-badhost development and for testing code and finding bugs!

 Thanks to Sean Davies for his numerous code and manpage improvements.
 Thanks for the all the diffs!

 If you've written or created something related to pf-badhost and would like to have your link listed here then please send me an email.

 Q-1: How can I help the project?

 A-1: You can find bugs, donate, or tell your friends about pf-badhost.

 Q-2: Will this run on Linux?

 A-2: Yes and No. pf-badhost can generate blocklists with the '-x' option on nearly any OS (including Windows via WSL).
-However, to install and manage blocklists on a local machine requires an operating system featuring the PF firewall.
+However, to install and manage firewall blocklist tables on a local machine requires an operating system featuring the PF firewall.

 Q-3: Will this run on Solaris?

 A-3: It likely will run on newer Solaris versions - if someone wants to give me SSH access to a Solaris test box (or any other OS with PF) I'll happily add support for it.